orisintel/laravel-online-migrator/README.md

 ```

 The `pt-online-schema-change` command from Percona's toolkit must be in the path
-where migrations will be applied or rolled back, unless InnoDB Online DDL is
-being used exclusively.
+where Artisan will be run, unless InnoDB Online DDL is being used exclusively.

 ### Configuration